ChimeraOS/chimeraos/README.md

  - make sure you have a wired internet connection
  - boot from the usb stick
  - follow the installer directions
- - complete the Steam setup wizard when gamerOS first boots

 ## Discord